Code-Institute-Submissions/eHand/docs/testing.md

     * Any entered profile information is always displayed within the Profile Information window.

 * :hammer: TEST:    (Profile)
-    * Expect the members current own notices to display in My Notices section of the Profile.
+    * Expect the member's current own notices to display in My Notices section of the Profile.
 * :clipboard: RESULT:
     * All members current notices are displayed in the My notices section of the profile.

 * :hammer: TEST:    (Profile)
-    * Expect the members current commitments to display in My commitments section of the Profile.
+    * Expect the member's current commitments to display in My commitments section of the Profile.
 * :clipboard: RESULT:
     * All members current commitments are displayed in the My commitments section of the profile.